-Measuring Success -Develo pment Applicat ions Processing Performance Measur rements 2014 Actuals 2015 Projected 2016 Forecast 1.
-How much did we do Number of applications pro cessed 276 282 282 2.
-How well did we do it?
+Measuring Success - Development Applications Processing Performance Measur ements 2014 Actuals 2015 Projected 2016 Forecast 1.
+How much did we do ?
+Number of applications prod essed 276 282 282 2.
+How well did we do it ?
 Development applications will be: 1) reviewed by an interdepartmental staff team (TRG) and coordinated comments will be sent to the applicant 2) presented to a Committee of Council, if no revision 3) presented to a Committee of Council, if some revisions 4) Board of Variance Applications will be presented to the Board of Variance for a decision within 4 wks of submission within 8-12 wks after Step 1 within 12-16 wks after Step 2 within 4-5 wks of submission Note: 2014 metrics pertained to rezoning applications only and the target was six weeks instead of four.
-2014 stats need to be manually derived by reviewing each file - in progress 2014 stats need to be manually derived by reviewing each file 75% 75% 75% 75% or higher 75% or higher 75% or higher The services provided by the Development Services Division are focused on processing development applications.
+2014 stats need to be manually derived by reviewing each file - in progress 2014 stats need to be manually derived by reviewing each file - in progress 75% 75% 75% or higher 75% or higher 75% or higher The services provided by the Development Services Division are focused on processing development applications.
 A key component of the role of this Division is working with developers, CALUCs, the public and other City departments coordinating and managing the many "moving parts" of the development application processes.
 The metrics provided represent aspects of the process that are largely within City staff's control.
 Staff are working to further improve and streamline the process, and to better collaborate with applicants and CALUCs to support their contributing roles.
 3. Is anyone better off?
-Staff are working to address application timelines in various ways, including monitoring through the Development Tracker, reviewing operations to find efficiencies and exploring additional resources.
-This work is being undertaken in 2015, therefore, a modest improvement is forecast in the latter part of 2015 with more substantial progress anticipated for 2016.
+Story behind the data Staff are working to address application timelines in various ways, including monitoring through the Development Tracker, reviewing operations to find efficiencies and exploring additional resources.
+This work is being